Biodanza School of New York State

 Why take this training?

+First and foremost, Biodanza school is a wonderfully deep dive into the theory and practice of Biodanza.
 Enrolling in the Biodanza facilitator training means choosing to embark on a profound process of personal transformation.
-If you decide to join us in this cycle, we will invite you, throughout these three years of training, to immerse yourself with us in a space where our relationships will be our field of experimentation, and our vivencias the crucible in which we will forge the gold of our identity.
+If you decide to join us in this cycle, we will invite you, throughout these three years of training, to immerse yourself with us in a space where our relationships will be our field of experimentation, and our vivencias, the crucible in which we will forge the gold of our identity.
 Since we all arrive with knowledge, experiences, achievements, and a history, we can offer each other the possibility of putting the wisdom that dwells within us at the service of our growth and that of the group.
 In this way, we can learn from each other at all times and create together a safe and stimulating place for the development of each and every one of us.
 In short, the facilitator training process offers both a comprehensive and varied curriculum and a process through which we transform ourselves as we train.

 There are several ways to participate in the facilitator training: